 The Minnesota Automobile Insurance Plan is a state-mandated plan that provides insurance coverage to drivers who are denied auto insurance through traditional channels.

-The Minnesota Driver and Vehicle Services handles the car registration and driver licensing processes in the state.
+The Minnesota Driver and Vehicle Services handle the car registration and driver licensing processes in the state.

 The Minnesota Department of Commerce publishes an informative brochure, "What You Need to Know" about auto insurance in the state of Minnesota.